 A Public Administration Utopia

-Public administration utopia can be conceptualized as a small town.
+Public administration’s transparent, open, self-governance utopia can be conceptualized as a small town.
 A small town’s characteristics fit more easily into a utopian framework due to a smaller population with more consistent values and the opportunity for each resident to participate in governing the town.
 A small town administrator can act as a facilitator in their job and in daily life.
 In a small town true public discourse can occur, at town meetings, on the street and at residents’ homes.
-Town meeting are more than fifteen minutes for public comment on a town meeting agenda, more than a microphone set up at meetings in case someone wants to speak.
+Town meeting offer more than fifteen minutes for public comment on a town meeting agenda, more than a microphone set up at meetings in case someone wants to speak.
 Real public discourse requires going out to the citizens at their homes, businesses and in town – a smaller public entity makes this easier.
-The smaller number of residents contributes to government transparency and information sharing since most residents know the business of each other and of their government.
+The smaller number of residents contributes to governmental transparency and information sharing since most residents know the business of each other and of their government.
 In a small town the population tends to be conservative and independent.
 Residents resist attempts at new or expanded government programs even if the benefit of those programs is significant.
 Utopians value their small town, small business climate and any expansion of government must be sustainable given the tax base and community resources in the small town.
 The public administrator can more easily act as a facilitator who respects the values of residents without controlling the agenda as residents are well aware of the actions and opinions of the administrator.
-A smaller town does not guarantee utopia but it does contribute to the success of a utopian administration.
+A smaller town does not guarantee utopia but it does contribute to the success of a transparent, open self-governance utopian administration.

 The small town concept supports a principle based government as well.
 Principles in Utopia’s public administration framework support the operation of the economy, politics and culture.
 Principles guide the government’s operation and help residents understand the reasons why government decisions are made.
-The principles guiding Utopia are a sustainable society, individual rights, an expectation of resident participation and respectful discourse in government.
+The principles guiding my envisioned Utopia are a sustainable society, individual rights, an expectation of resident participation and respectful discourse in government.
 Utopia’s government refers back to these principles in every decision.
 When issues arise public administrators consult the principles to develop solutions.